 EnviroScience highly recommends initiating the coordination process with both the USFWS and state agencies as soon as possible in the project planning process to avoid delays or other restrictions to project completion.
-Listed endangered bats for which coordination may be necessary include the Indiana bat, Northern Long-eared bat, Virginia Big-eared bat, and the Gray bat, as detailed below.
-EnviroScience can assist with coordination and surveys for these and any other bat as needed.
+Listed bat species for which coordination may be necessary include the Indiana bat, Northern long-eared bat, Virginia big-eared bat, and the Gray bat, as detailed below.
+EnviroScience can assist with coordination and surveys for these and any other bat species as needed.

 FEDERALLY ENDANGERED INDIANA BAT SURVEYS

-The Virginia Big-eared bat (Corynorhinus townsendii virginianus; VBEB) is a medium-sized bat with long ears and distinct facial glands around its snout.
+The Virginia big-eared bat (Corynorhinus townsendii virginianus; VBEB) is a medium-sized bat with long ears and distinct facial glands around its snout.
 The VBEB was listed as a federally endangered species by the USFWS in 1979.
 It occurs in a very small range including select counties in Kentucky, North Carolina, Virginia, and West Virginia.
 The VBEB lives in caves, usually associated with oak-hickory or beech-maple-hemlock forested areas, in both the winter and summer.
-As a listed species activities that may have an effect on the species or their habitat are regulated by the USFWS and state agencies.
+As a listed species, activities that may affect the species or their habitat are regulated by the USFWS and state agencies.

-The Ozark Big-eared bat (Corynorhinus townsendii ingens; OBEB) is another medium-sized bat with long ears and distinct facial glands around its snout.
+The Ozark big-eared bat (Corynorhinus townsendii ingens; OBEB) is another medium-sized bat with long ears and distinct facial glands around its snout.
 The OBEB was listed as a federally endangered species by the USFWS in 1979.
 It is endemic to the Ozark Highlands and Boston Mountains in Arkansas, Missouri, and Oklahoma.
-The OBEB lives in limestone and sandstone talus caves year round, usually associated with oak-hickory hardwood forested areas.
-As a listed species activities that may have an effect on the species or their habitat are regulated by the USFWS and state agencies.
+The OBEB lives in limestone and sandstone talus caves year-round, usually associated with oak-hickory hardwood forested areas.
+As a listed species, activities that may affect the species or their habitat are regulated by the USFWS and state agencies.

-The Northern Long-eared bat (Myotis septentrionalis; NLEB) is also a medium-sized bat which closely resembles the Indiana bat in physical and behavioral characteristics, but has long ears that extend past the snout when pashed forward.
-The NLEB is also a cave dwelling bat that hibernates in caves during the winter months, then roosts and rears young in forests across its range in the spring and summer.
+The Northern long-eared bat (Myotis septentrionalis; NLEB) is a medium-sized bat that closely resembles the Indiana bat in physical and behavioral characteristics, but has long ears that extend past the snout when pushed forward.
+The NLEB is also a cave-dwelling bat that hibernates in caves during the winter months, then roosts and rears young in forests across its range in the spring and summer.
 In response to a disease called White Nose Syndrome (WNS), which is a fungus that depletes the energy reserves of hibernating bats and causes mortality upon arousal from hibernation, the USFWS listed the NLEB as federally threatened with an interim 4(d) rule on May 4, 2015.
-The listing of the species as threatened with an interim 4(d)

 FEDERALLY ENDANGERED GRAY BAT SURVEYS

 The Gray bat (Myotis grisescens) is another medium-sized bat of the Myotis genus which was listed as a federally endangered species by the USFWS in 1976.
-Similar to the Indiana and Northern Long-eared bats, but larger and with a uniform gray pelage.
-The Gray bat occupies caves year round, cold caves in the winter and warm caves in the summer.
+Similar in appearance to the Indiana bat and the Northern long-eared bat but larger and with a uniform gray pelage, the Gray bat occupies caves year-round, cold caves in the winter and warm caves in the summer.
 Foraging is usually associated with rivers, streams, lakes, or reservoirs.
-As a listed species activities that may have an effect on the species are regulated by the USFWS.
+As a listed species, activities that may affect the species are regulated by the USFWS and state agencies.